Lab Updates & Guidelines

 An allergy is a hypersensitivity reaction initiated by the immune system.
 Allergy can be antibody- or cell mediated.
 The antibody typically responsible for an allergic reaction belongs to the IgE isotype, and these individuals may be referred to as suffering from an IgE-mediated allergy.
 Individuals suffering from a cell-mediated allergy are referred to as suffering from a non-IgE mediated allergy.

-Reactions not initiated by the immune system are not allergy and cannot be detected by allergy tests.
-Examples of these are lactose intolerance, sensitivity to caffeine and other intolerances.
+A reaction not initiated by the immune system, is not classified as an allergy and cannot be detected by allergy tests.
+Examples include: lactose intolerance, sensitivity to caffeine and other intolerances.